abrilreynes/ReynesCardona_2026_OWF_Foodweb/README.md

   <img src="Icon.png" alt="OWF Icon" width="120" style="vertical-align:middle; margin-right:15px;"/>

-This repository contains the full codebase and data used in the analyses presented in the manuscript **"XXXXX"** (replace with your actual title).
+This repository contains the full codebase and data used in the analyses presented in the manuscript **"XXXXX"**.
 It includes RMarkdown scripts, input files, and helper functions used to reproduce all results presented in the paper.

 The associated article can be found [here](https://doi.org/xxxxx) (replace with the actual DOI or journal link).